zlacet/dot-db1b-analytics-pipeline/README.md

 ## Data Source

 Dataset: DOT Origin and Destination Survey (DB1B) Market Data.
-DB1B is a 10% sample of airline tickets, so passenger counts in the data are sample counts, not full totals, useful for relative comparisons like growth % and market share, not absolute passenger volume.
+DB1B is a 10% sample of airline tickets, so passenger counts in the data are sample counts, not full totals, useful for relative comparisons like growth % and market share.
 Granularity: one record equals one itinerary market observation.
 Quarters covered: 2024 Q2, 2024 Q3, 2024 Q4, 2025 Q1, 2025 Q2.

 ## Tech stack